 Ordinarily I would ask any subject before taking an image but that clearly was not an option here as I wasn’t going to wake the poor man up just to ask him to take his photo.
 I decided I was justified in publishing it as the subject is clearly totally unidentifiable and it illustrates an important point.
 I suppose the footbridge was as good a place as any for him as he was shaded from the hot sun and sheltered from the rainstorms that can appear at any time in Sri Lanka.

 These images are of Wellawatta Station which is really more of a halt, one of many all along this section, than a proper station.
-There is not much about the place and even less online regarding it’s history so it is only an educated guess that the rather forlorn section of wall you can see in the right hand image as I cannot imagine why else they would have built this slightly ornate façade.
+There is not much about the place and even less online regarding it’s history so it is only an educated guess that the rather forlorn section of wall you can see in the right hand image is the original structure as I cannot imagine why else they would have built this slightly ornate façade.

 What I can tell you is that Wellewatte is the fifth station South from Fort and is a distance of 7.2 km. although it did take a while to get there but I cannot complain as my ticket cost a mere 10LKR which was about five pence then.
 Yes, a whole five pence and they even issue a proper ticket for that sum, employ someone to issue it and someone to check it at the other end.
 Crazy.